Click the icons below to learn about Kate's journey.

 Kate holds a BA in Psychology and Criminology from New York University (Go Violets!) and a MS in Investigative and Forensic Psychology from the University of Liverpool (England).

-Formally educated in research and evaluation methods, instrument design, and quantitative statistics and analysis, she spent most of her pre-museum years in grassroots nonprofits focused on victims’ rights, equity, access, and social justice.
+Formally educated in psychology, research and evaluation methods, instrument design, and statistical analysis, she spent most of her pre-museum years in grassroots nonprofits focused on victims’ rights, equity, access, and social justice.
 Those principles remain at the core of her work today.

 Needless to say, her career took a bit of a turn… And now there’s nothing else in the world she’d rather do.